 Out of the bag

-Based purely on online photos and specs, my Moki II preview a of months ago brought up anomalies with the boat width.
+Based purely on online photos and specs, my Moki II preview a few months ago brought up anomalies with the boat width.
 Getting an actual boat allowed some of these specs to be verified in red, above.
 Some are out by 50% and the claimed packed size of 29″ x 14″ x 13″ is more like twice as wide.
 You can tell from the rambling, repetitive ‘What they Say…’ quoted from the same page above that it was hastily put together.
 That’s a shame as from first appearances, this cannot be said of the boat itself.
 And from the exceedingly low psi figures quoted, it’s not like it’s the usual ‘tactical exaggeration’ to make the Moki II look better than it is.
 You’d hope someone at Kokopelli might find ten minutes to correct the online specs.

 Enough moaning: time to man the pump and straight away I really liked the compact black Nano barrel pump.
-The feet clip down, T-handle extensions screw on, there’s a lever to switch from two-way pumping (up and down) to down-stroke-only (less effort), plus a pressure gauge on top and a not-really-needed suction port for full deflating.
+The feet clip down, T-handle extensions screw on, there’s a lever to switch from two-way pumping (up and down) to down-stroke-only (less effort), plus a pressure gauge on top and a suction port for full deflating.
 It’s one of the best compact IK pumps I’ve seen.
 Kokopelli don’t list it but if you can find it online (the Aqua Marina looks similar), get one.
-I was easily able to inflate the DS floor to 8-10psi on the two-way setting but later, topping up on the water with the pump on the boat’s DS floor, found one-way easier to do one-handed.
+I was easily able to inflate the DS floor to 8-10psi on the up-and-down setting but later, topping up on the water with the pump on the boat’s DS floor, found one-way easier to do one-handed.
 Being a small volume pump of about a litre, the 12-inch side tubes took at least 100 strokes to reach 3-4psi.
 The inflated boat now looks pretty massive so the 270-kilo payload rating does not look like a mistake or exaggeration.

 The top/inner parts of the hull (mostly yellow, grey at the back) are woven 840-D nylon, possibly backed with a PU coating for waterproofness, and certainly with a water repelling DWR coating on the outside.
 This stops the fabric ‘wetting-out’, although from jackets and tents I know DWR needs reproofing and curing with an iron once in a while.
 Without it, the nylon will soak up water and take forever to dry.
-Full PVC (or rubber) tubes are better in this respect but nylon makes it easy/cheap to sew on fittings like the velcro paddle-holders, footrest daisy chains, carry handles and D-rings for the seat backs, plus short access zips at each end to get to the PVC bladders, if needed.
+Full PVC (or rubber) tubes are better in this respect, but nylon makes it easy/cheap to sew on fittings like the velcro paddle-holders, footrest daisy chains, carry handles and D-rings for the seat backs, plus short access zips at each end to get to the PVC bladders, if needed.

-They yellow sides are stitched to the grey PVC underside of the tubes and the PVC floor sheet is heat welded to the tubes: all very neatly done.
+The yellow sides are stitched to the grey PVC underside of the tubes and the PVC floor sheet is heat welded to the tubes: all very neatly done.
 This is the nifty thing with PVC: surgically clean heat welds rather than the laborious, messy and vapourous glue needed by rubber-based IKs.

 Apart from the crinkles at the bow and stern (which have thin plastic shells inside to help tidy the form), it’s all a very neat job.
 On the underside is the slot-in mount for the tracking fin (skeg), a stern drain plug accessible via a zip from the inside, and up front a shallow keel strip: more about that later.

-Next are seats and footrests – no loose item here escapes ‘Kokopelli’ branding.
-The firm EVA foam seats are common on many IKs these days, but stiffness is best suited to a backrest, not a 4cm-thick seat base which, sat on a firm DS floor, may be too low for a an efficient paddling stance and too thin for all-day comfort.
+Next are seats and footrests – no loose item escapes ‘Kokopelli’ branding.
+The firm EVA foam seats are common on many IKs these days, but stiffness is best suited to a backrest, not a 4cm-thick seat base which, sat on a firm DS floor may be too low for a an efficient paddling stance and too thin for all-day comfort.
 It’s something easily fixed with an inflatable cushion like a packraft seat base.
 More seat ideas here.
 The generous width of the Moki II means raising the seat is unlikely to affect stability.
 The seat bases adhere to velcro strips sewn then welded to the DS floor.
 It’s an easy way of doing it while the velcro lasts.
 I found when sat in the front I was right at the end of the velcro; another foot would be handy, then you could fit a third kiddy seat in there.
 A non weight-bearing backrest is a better use of stiff foam.
 They’re tensioned from the front and rear to stay upright; a floppy seat base is very annoying when getting in is awkward.
 Wide adjustment helps you fine tune them and on the back you get a handy zipped pocket and bottle holder.

 The footrests are thick foam tubes commonly found on cheaper Sevys the like, and are threaded with a strap which clips to daisy chain loops stitched to the hull sides.
 Unused loops could also be used for securing gear because mounting anything under the bungie laces at either end of the boat is not such a good idea for forward visibility, accessibility, security, dryness and windage.
 These bungies are more useful as a quick way to stash a paddle.